mathesar-foundation/mathesar-wiki/projects/sql-ddl-operations.md

 - Complicated (hard to maintain)
 - Prone to bugs (managing state in Python memory is constantly tripping us up)

-All of these problems are related to the fact that we're building the SQL queries to run DQL operations in Python.
+All of these problems are related to the fact that we're building the SQL queries to run DDL operations in Python.

 ## Solution